ScaleOvenStove/Docs/aspnet/mvc/controllers/filters.rst

 Authorization Filters
 ---------------------
 *Authorization Filters* control access to action methods, and are the first filters to be executed within the filter pipeline.
 They have only a before stage, unlike most filters that support before and after methods.
 You should only write a custom authorization filter if you are writing your own authorization framework.
 Note that you should not throw exceptions within authorization filters, since nothing will handle the exception (exception filters won't handle them).
 Instead, issue a challenge or find another way.
-They are covered in the :doc:`Security </security/index>` section of the documentation.

-Learn more about :doc:`/security/authorization/authorization-filters`.
+Learn more about :doc:`/security/authorization/index`.

 .. _resource-filters: